micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 ## Closing Thoughts

-We will use the command line several hours every day, because it makes all file and folder manipulations easier.
+We will use the command line often, because it makes all file and folder manipulations easier.
 A lot of programs that we will use during the course also only have CLI interaction and can only be used with commands.
 Always remember that every action you'll do in a GUI can be done in the CLI, but the reverse is not always true.

 ## Resources
 - Click [here](https://github.com/den-wdi-2/terminal-basics-navigating-the-filesystem/blob/master/meta_skills.md) to go to the meta-skills page.